kyuupichan/aiorpcX/docs/rpc.rst

 --------------------

 RPC protocol classes should inherit from :class:`RPCProtocolBase`.

-It provides a few utility functions returning :class:`RPCError` objects and should provide some constant class attributes.
+The base class provides a few utility functions returning :class:`RPCError` objects.
+The derived class should redefine some constant class attributes.

 .. class:: RPCProtocolBase